 How we live our lives now will affect our brain health in the decades to come.
-Browning believes that within the context of a university community, we must shift our focus from what we do towards how we want to be to support brain health over our lifespans.
+By turning our focus towards our resilience and well-being now, Anne believes we may be able to support our long-term brain health.

 Anne is partnering with content area experts across disciplines to develop well-being and resilience programming to meet the emerging needs of our healthcare team members and communities.